digital-asset/daml/docs/source/json-api/index.rst

 This endpoint exposes the Ledger API's :ref:`GetUserRequest <com.daml.ledger.api.v1.admin.user_management_service.GetUserRequest>`.

-The user id will always be filled out with the user specified via the currently used user token.
+The user ID will always be filled out with the user specified via the currently used user token.

 HTTP Request
 ============